John Gotti: "The Teflon Don"

-Jury selection for the racketeering case began again in August 1986, with Gotti standing trial alongside his ex-companion William "Willie Boy" Johnson (who, despite being exposed as an informant, refused to turn state's evidence), Leonard DiMaria, Tony Rampino, Nicholas Corozzo and John Carneglia.
-At this point, the Gambinos were able to compromise the case when George Pape hid his friendship with Radonjić and was empaneled as juror No. 11.
+Jury selection for the racketeering case began again in August 1986, with Gotti standing trial alongside his ex-companion Johnson (who, despite being exposed as an informant, refused to turn state's evidence), Leonard DiMaria, Tony Rampino, Nicholas Corozzo and John Carneglia.
+At this point, the Gambino family were able to compromise the case when George Pape hid his friendship with Radonjić and was empaneled as juror No. 11.
 Through Radonjić, Pape contacted Gravano and agreed to sell his vote on the jury for $60,000.

 In the trial's opening statements on September 25, Gotti's defense attorney Bruce Cutler denied the existence of the Gambino family and framed the government's entire effort as a personal vendetta.
-His main defense strategy during the prosecution was to attack the credibility of prosecutor Diane Giacalone's witnesses by discussing their crimes committed before their turning state's evidence.
+His main strategy was to attack the credibility of Giacalone's witnesses by discussing the crimes they committed before turning state's evidence.
 During Gotti's defense, Cutler called bank robber Matthew Traynor, a would-be prosecution witness dropped for unreliability, who testified that Giacalone offered him drugs and her underwear as a masturbation aid in exchange for his testimony; Traynor's allegations would be dismissed by Judge Nickerson as "wholly unbelievable" after the trial, and he was subsequently convicted of perjury.

 Despite Cutler's defense and critiques about the prosecution's performance, according to mob writers Jerry Capeci and Gene Mustain, when the jury's deliberations began, a majority were in favor of convicting Gotti.
 However, due to Pape's misconduct, Gotti knew from the beginning of the trial that he could do no worse than a hung jury.
 During deliberations, Pape held out for acquittal until the rest of the jury began to fear their own safety would be compromised.
-On March 13, 1987, they acquitted Gotti and his codefendants of all charges including loansharking, illegal gambling, murder and armed hijackings.
-Five years later, Pape was convicted of obstruction of justice for his part in the fix and sentenced to three years in prison.
+On March 13, 1987, they acquitted Gotti and his codefendants of all charges, including loansharking, illegal gambling, murder and truck hijackings.
+Five years later, Pape was convicted of obstruction of justice for his part in the fix, and sentenced to three years in prison.

 In the face of previous Mafia convictions, particularly the success of the Mafia Commission Trial, Gotti's acquittal was a major upset that further added to his reputation.
-The American media dubbed Gotti "The Teflon Don" in reference to the failure of any charges to "stick".
+The American media dubbed him "The Teflon Don" in reference to the failure of any charges to "stick."